Marketing Strategy · AI Activation

 Before a brief goes to production, stress-test it against an AI simulation of your ICP.
 Does it address the actual barrier?
 Does it speak to the right occasion?

-Use your ICP as the anchor for first-draft briefs - audience articulation, targeting occasion, strategic job.
-Structured starting point rather than blank-page debate.
+Use your ICP as the starting point for first-draft briefs - audience, targeting occasion, strategic job.
+A structured draft rather than a blank page.

 Pattern 1: AI-Scored Lead Fit

-Take your ICP criteria - firmographic, behavioural, situational - and build an AI workflow that evaluates inbound leads against them before they reach CRM.
-This is not traditional lead scoring based on form completions and email opens.
-It is structured qualification: does this company match the segment profile defined as high-value?
+Take your ICP criteria - company type, behaviour, and situation - and build an AI workflow that evaluates inbound leads against them before they reach CRM.
+Unlike traditional lead scoring based on form completions and email opens, this is proper qualification: does this company match the profile of a high-value account?
 What signals suggest timing - budget cycle, growth phase, trigger events?

 The output is a fit score with a written rationale.
 A rep can read it, interrogate it, and act on it.
-Gartner's 2024 research found that sellers who partner with AI are 3.7x more likely to meet quota - the mechanism is better qualification upstream, not faster outreach.
+Gartner's 2024 research found that sellers who partner with AI are 3.7x more likely to meet quota.

-The ICP criteria that matter most here are not always firmographic.
+The criteria that matter most here are not always company-level attributes.
 In a B2B context, the highest-signal attributes are often situational: the company has just gone through a restructure, or expanded a function, or hit a threshold that triggers a buying decision.
-An AI scoring layer can monitor for these signals continuously in a way that no sales team manually can.
+An AI tool can track these signals continuously in a way that no sales team manually can.

 Pattern 2: Synthetic Persona Validation